AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 ### Services

-- **Adobe Commerce services**—None of the Adobe Commerce services or extensibility offerings are available under the HIPAA-readiness offering.
+- **Adobe Commerce services**—None of the Adobe Commerce services or extensibility services are available under the HIPAA-readiness offering.
 These services include, but are not limited to:

   - Live Search
   - API Mesh